inyokaproject/inyoka/extra/requirements/README.md

 Please check, if you have another python version installed and need to use another requirements file.
 All available requirements files can be found in `extra/requirements/`.

+If you want to generate the requirements for a python version you have not installed, there are tools like [pyenv](https://github.com/pyenv/pyenv).
+They allow to have multiple versions of python installed in parallel.

 # Installation of packages

 For the first time run